yacyam/3D-Perlin-Noise/INSTALL.md

   - Make sure at the very end you're able to run utop within your terminal, and if not, make sure to follow the debugging tools in the textbook guide.

-Second: Run opam install graphics in Command Line
+Second: Update opam
-  - Accept all prompts given while installing graphics to opam, and when prompted to install XQuartz, accept, and let installation finish
+  - Make sure to run opam update and opam upgrade to make sure you're on the latest version of opam before installing.

-  - Once finished, completely reboot your computer to allow for XQuartz to initialize on startup, make sure that when you run opam list in command line, graphics is underlined
+Second: Run opam install raylib
-  - Once XQuartz is initialized, through Command Line, make the toplevel for this folder the current directory, run make build and then make utop to display the software on the screen
+  - Accept all prompts given while installing raylib to opam, and let the installation fully finish.